 Subs.
 2. The work shall be taken to be handed over to the employer upon the conclusion of the handing-over meeting, unless material defects were discovered in the course thereof, in which case a new handing-over meeting shall be arranged to be held when the contractor has informed the employer in writing that rectification has taken place, cf. subs.
-1.
+1 and 3.

 Subs.
-3. If the employer does not convene a handingover meeting as provided in subs.
+3. If the parties have agreed that the employer is to convene a handing-over meeting, he shall convene the contractor to a handing-over meeting which shall take place within 10 workdays of the stated time of completion.
+If the employer does not convene a handing-over meeting as provided in subs.
 1, the work shall be taken to have been handed over 10 workdays after the stated time of completion.
 The same shall apply in relation to a new handing-over meeting as provided in subs.
 2, 2nd full stop.